A to Z of Destinations

-Although none of Thailand’s famous islands made our top 100, Malaysia’s less celebrated east coast idylls, Tioman and the Perhentians, had you in raptures.
-Most famous for their natural beauty, these coral-fringed islands offer lush forest scenery, unspoiled white beaches and plentiful opportunities for snorkelling and scuba diving in their pristine turquoise waters.
-Get hands-on with green turtle conservation projects on the beaches of Perhentian Besar, or stretch your legs on a short trek through inland jungle brimming with wildlife including exotic birds, monkeys and giant monitor lizards.
+These coral-fringed islands offer lush forest scenery, unspoiled white beaches and plentiful opportunities for scuba diving in their pristine turquoise waters.
+Get hands-on with turtle conservation projects or stretch your legs on a trek through inland jungle brimming with wildlife (including exotic birds, monkeys and giant monitor lizards).

-Make it happen: The Perhentian Islands can be accessed by boat from Kuala Besut, about 110km north of Kuala Terengganu.
-Ferries to Tioman run from the east coast town of Mersing.
+Make it happen: The Perhentian Islands can be accessed by boat from Kuala Besut, 110km north of Kuala Terengganu.
+Ferries to Tioman run from Mersing.

-Get more info on Maylasia: with Wanderlust's travel guide
+Get more info on Maylasia: Wanderlust's travel guide

-When man is left to his own devices, the result, it seems, is to get bigheaded.
-Polynesians first arrived on the isolated, 164 sq km Pacific outcrop of Easter Island around AD 300.
-And here they stayed, unbothered by anyone else, until Europeans arrived in the 18th century.
-In that time, they got creative, constructing nearly 900 massive stone moai – long-faced figures, hewn from the tuff.
-Believed to represent ancient ancestors, many of these sacred spirits continue to watch over the island’s beaches, volcanoes and cliffs today.
+Polynesians first arrived on the isolated outcrop of Easter Island around AD 300.
+And here they stayed, unbothered by anyone, until Europeans arrived in the 18th century.
+In that time, they got creative, constructing nearly 900 stone moai.
+Believed to represent ancient ancestors, many of these spirits continue to watch over the island today.

 Make it happen: Easter Island is 3,800km west of mainland Chile.
-Flights from Santiago with LAN take around five hours; onward flights to Tahiti are around five hours.
+Flights from Santiago take around five hours; onward flights to Tahiti are around five hours.

 It’s touted as New Zealand’s – if not the world’s – best day walk.
-Quite a claim.
-But this 19km tramp across the volcanically sculpted wilds of North Island is a contender.
-It’s a manageable challenge, for starters – at six- to eight hours it will test but not break you.
-Then there’s the variety: from the shrubby Mangatepopo Valley, to the lunar weirdness of Red Crater, the sulphurous sparkles of Blue and Emerald Lakes and, finally, the descent into lush podocarp forest.
-Add some Maori legend, and a sprinkle of Hollywood glam (Tongariro starred in the Lord of the Rings trilogy), and world-class status is in the bag.
+It’s a manageable challenge – at six to eight hours it will test but not break you.
+Then there’s the variety: from the shrubby Mangatepopo Valley, to the lunar Red Crater, the sulphurous sparkles of Blue and Emerald Lakes and, finally, the descent into lush forest.

 Make it happen: The Crossing starts from Mangatepopo Roadend, 6km off Highway 47; it finishes at Ketetahi Roadend.
-Local operators can arrange transfers; www.doc.govt.nz.
+Local operators can arrange transfers.

-Get more info on the Tongariro Crossing: Sarah Baxter asks, if this still the best day walk in the world?
+Get more info on the Tongariro Crossing: Is this still the best day walk in the world?

-Glacier in not retreating shock!
-Patagonia’s Perito Moreno is bucking the dismal global trend – this inching ice tongue is just about maintaining its mammoth proportions (5km wide, 30km long) in the face of climate confusion.
-Sail up to its terminus in a small boat to appreciate this scale: the blindingly white-blue cliff is up to 70m high, creakingly advancing into Lake Argentino.
-Keep a safe distance, though: every now and then the glacier heaves, and huge chunks calve off into the chill water below.
+Sail up to Perito Moreno's terminus to appreciate its scale: the white-blue cliff is up to 70m high, creakingly advancing into Lake Argentino.
+Keep a safe distance: every now and then the glacier heaves, and huge chunks calve off into the water below.

-Get more info on Perito Moreno Glacier: with Wanderlust's Travel Icon guide
+Get more info on Perito Moreno Glacier: Wanderlust's travel icon guide

 How did they do that?
-How did those 15th-century Inca architects construct a city of mortarless stone, on steep terraces, 2,500m up in the seemingly impenetrable Andes?
-Standing at the Sun Gate, catching your first glimpse of the ruins – swirled in mist and couched by vertiginous mountains – you may well ask these questions.
-This is engineering of the tallest order, in the most dramatic of settings – one so remote even the marauding conquistadores couldn’t find it.
-Today, 100 years after explorer Hiram Bingham rediscovered the site in 1911, access is a little easier – but the views and the achievement no less impressive.
+How did those 15th-century Inca architects construct a city of mortarless stone, 2,500m up in the Andes?
+This is engineering of the tallest order, in the most dramatic of settings – one so remote even the conquistadores couldn’t find it.
+Today, access is a little easier – but the views and the achievement no less impressive.

 Get more info on Machu Picchu: Know before you go: Peru | 10 things you may not know about Machu Picchu | Wanderlust's Machu Picchu travel guide

-The Karakoram Highway is the stuff of travel legend.
-It’s the Silk Road, Marco Polo and the Hippy Trail all rolled into one.
-And it’s a challenger for the greatest feat of human engineering in history – a 1,300km thoroughfare somehow carved out of and around three of the world’s mightiest mountain ranges.
-The route wriggles from just north of Islamabad to Kashgar in China, and there are plenty of adventures on the way: averting landslides, hiking up to Fairy Meadows, avoiding collisions with rainbow-blinged trucks veering around tight bends at frightening speeds.
-You’ll drink tea with polo players, see peaks soaring over 7,000m and spot ancient rock art by the roadside.
-You’ll be whiplashed, butt-bruised and probably exhausted.
+This is the stuff of travel legend.
+The route wriggles from north of Islamabad to Kashgar in China, and there are plenty of adventures on the way: you’ll drink tea with polo players, see peaks soaring over 7,000m and spot ancient rock art by the roadside.
+You’ll be whiplashed, bruised and exhausted.
 You’ll have the time of your life.

-Make it happen: UK nationals require a visa to enter Pakistan; a single-entry visa costs £104; www.pakmission-uk.gov.pk.
+Make it happen: UK nationals require a visa to enter Pakistan.

 Make it happen: Maun is the gateway into the region.
 Pick up a safari there, or pre-book with a specialist.

-It’s just so very unlikely.
 Deep in the Jordanian desert, hemmed in by sandstone crags and approached along a slither of a canyon, suddenly an ancient facade looms out of the rock.
-And not a weathered, barely- there outline: a crisply-defined colossus, six mighty pillars guarding the entrance as if the Nabateans (who built them two millennia ago) had just popped out for lunch.
-You gawp.
-You smile.
-You take the obligatory photo of the Treasury (for that’s what it was) peeping out from the walls of the siq.
-You find a quiet corner and contemplate the rock.
-You wax philosophical about mighty empires.
-You pinch yourself: you’re in Petra.
+And not a weathered outline: a crisply-defined colossus, six mighty pillars guarding the entrance as if the Nabateans (who built them two millennia ago) had just popped out for lunch.

 Make it happen: Allow two days (or more).
 See our Petra travel guide for more information.